mgildea87/CVRCseq/README.md

 		2. executes conda_load script
 		3. Executes snakemake
 		4. Runs multiqc

+## workflow/scripts/launch_sbatch.sh
+This script will launch the pipeline from a compute node vs a login node.
+We should always do this.
+Edit the snakemake_init.sh command in the script with desired parameters and launch via sbatch.

 ## workflow/scripts/condaload_CVRCseq.sh
 This script sets some environment variable and loads the conda environment.